Revocation and Reconstruction of Shared Quantum States: The Revocation and Reconstruction Protocol: Quantum Share Of The State

-\textbf{b}. \emph{\textbf{Step 2: Reconstruction of the secret.}} Alice then uses her second qubit (\textbf{quantum share of the resource}) to participate in the reconstruction of the secret along with Bob or Charlie.
-If Charlie needs to reconstruct the secret, Alice and Bob measure their respective particles in the Hadamard basis.
-At this point, if Alice comes to know that either Bob or Charlie is semi-honest or both are semi-honest, she will not measure her state and the chance that Charlie retrieves the secret is zero.
-In addition to that Alice can bring back her secret by asking Bob and Charlie to do their measurements in the Hadamard basis.
-The importance of the protocol is that the dealer Alice holds a quantum share of the secret with herself, which empowers her to stop the revealing of the secret when both of other parties are semi-honest and consequently bring the entire secret back to herself without revealing it even after sharing . }
+and she gets one of the four possible outcomes $\{\psi^{\pm}, \phi^{\pm}\}$ (Bell states).
+Corresponding to each measurement outcomes, Alice, Bob and Charlie share three qubit entanglement among each other.
+The state is shared in form of three qubit entanglement among these three parties .\\ \\ \textbf{Step 2: Revocation and Reconstruction of the state.} Alice then uses her second qubit (\textbf{quantum share of the resource}) to participate in the reconstruction of the state along with Bob or Charlie.
+If Charlie needs to reconstruct the state, Alice and Bob measure their respective particles in the Hadamard basis (see \cref{fig:recon_figure}).
+At this point, if Alice comes to know that both, Bob and Charlie are dishonest, she will not measure her state and the chance that Charlie retrieves the state is zero.
+In addition, Alice can bring back her state by asking Bob and Charlie (though dishonest, but still willing to participate in the protocol) to do their measurements in the Hadamard basis.
+The importance of the protocol is that the dealer Alice holds a quantum share of the state with herself, which empowers her to stop the revealing of the state, and consequently bring the entire state back to herself without revealing it even after sharing. \\

+\textbf{Example: Demonstration of our protocol with a four qubit state :} Here we consider a 4-qubit normalized state to be used as an example to demonstrate our protocol for retrieving and reconstructing the state.
+The state is given as,